Saturday, July 27, 2019

 Plant more greens, carrots, and radishes.
 September is also a great month for starting perennial veggies, fruits, and herbs as well as flowers, trees and shrubs.
 Midwest Perennial Vegetable Garden

-The month to plant garlic for next year’s harvest.
+The month to plant garlic for next year’s harvest and over-wintering onions.
 Order your favorites early as many sell out quick.

 If you don’t want to start seeds, some big box stores and local nurseries have begun to have fall planting veggies.
 If none in your area do, there are many mail order seed companies that carry fall bedding plants.
 Late August, early September is the best time to get transplants into the garden for fall and winter harvests.